tomdoris/Econometrics_Problem-Set-2/README.md

-# Learning Stats and Economoetrics with python
+# Learning Stats and Econometrics with python

 This is the first of a series of Jupyter Notebooks that I am coding as I relearn econometrics and use python to carry out the analysis.